thu-ml/tianshou/docs/tutorials/concepts.rst

 Buffer
 ------

 :class:`~tianshou.data.ReplayBuffer` stores data generated from interaction between the policy and environment.
-ReplayBuffer can be considered as a specialized form (or management) of Batch.
+ReplayBuffer can be considered as a specialized form (or management) of :class:`~tianshou.data.Batch`.
 It stores all the data in a batch with circular-queue style.

 The current implementation of Tianshou typically use 7 reserved keys in :class:`~tianshou.data.Batch`: